Lifelong Reinforcement Learning with Modulating Masks: Analysis

 The linear combination of masks appears to accelerate learning significantly as indicated in Figures \ref{res:ct8_plot_eval_train}(Right), \ref{res:ct12_plot_eval_train}(Right), \ref{res:mg10_plot_eval_train}(Right), and \ref{res:cw10_plot_eval_train}(Right).
 To investigate the causes of such learning dynamics, we plot the probabilities of actions during an episode in a new task.
 The idea is to observe what are the softmax probabilities that are provided by the linear combination of masks at the start of learning for a new task.
 A full analysis would require the unfeasible task of observing all trajectories: we therefore focus on the optimal trajectory by measuring probabilities when traversing such an optimal trajectory.

-Figure \ref{fig:target_explore} shows the analysis for the following cases: facing a fourth task after learning three tasks in the \emph{CT8} benchmark; facing the 12th task after learning 11 tasks in the \emph{CT12} benchmark; facing the 7th task after learning 6 tasks in the \emph{MG10} benchmark.
-The first row in Figure \ref{fig:target_explore} shows that $\mathrm{EWC_{MH}}$ has a purely random policy.
+Figure \ref{fig:target_explore} shows the analysis for the following cases: facing a 4th task after learning 3 tasks in the \emph{CT8} benchmark; facing the 12th task after learning 11 tasks in the \emph{CT12} benchmark; facing the 7th task after learning 6 tasks in the \emph{MG10} benchmark.
+The chosen task for each curriculum is set to test different instances of knowledge reuse.
+For \emph{CT8}, the 4th task tests the agent's ability to reuse knowledge after learning a few similar tasks, while the 12th task in \emph{CT12} investigates the agent's behavior after learning many tasks.
+In \emph{MG10}, the input distribution of the 7th task differs from the previous ones (i.e., from tasks with no lava to tasks with lava), thus testing the agent's ability to reuse previously learned navigation skills while dealing with new input scenarios.
+The result of the analysis is generalizable to other task changes in the curricula.

+In the analysis, $\mathrm{EWC_{MH}}$ produced a purely random policy, with a uniform distribution over actions for each time step.
 Despite learning previous tasks, the new random head results in equal probabilities for all actions.
 On the contrary, both $\mathrm{Mask_{LC}}$ and $\mathrm{Mask_{BLC}}$ use previous masks to express preferences.
 In particular, in the \emph{CT8} and \emph{CT12}, the policy at steps 1, 3, 5 and 7 coincides with the optimal policy for the new task, likely providing an advantage.
 However, at steps 4 and 6 for the \emph{CT8}, and 2, 4, and 6 for the \emph{CT12}, $\mathrm{Mask_{LC}}$ has a markedly wrong policy: this is due to the fact that the new task has a different reward function and is therefore interfering.
 Due to the balanced combination of previous knowledge with a new mask, $\mathrm{Mask_{BLC}}$ seems to strike the right balance between trying known policies and exploring new ones.
 Such a balanced approach is also visible in the \emph{MG10} task.
 Here, task 7 (see the Appendix \ref{apndx:env-minigrid}) consists of avoiding the walls and the lava while proceeding ahead, then turning left and reaching the goal: most such skills are similar to those acquired in previously seen tasks, and therefore task 7 is learned starting from a policy that is close to being optimal.